EvuhLi/MindMirror/README.md

 - Clean, fast, lightweight setup

 ## How It Works
-Frontend captures an image from the webcam every few seconds.
-The image is sent to the Node.js backend.
-Backend sends it to the ChatGPT Vision API.
-The API returns natural-language feedback about your emotional state.
-The frontend displays the results instantly.
+Frontend captures an image from the webcam every few seconds, and then the image is sent to the Node.js backend.
+The backend sends it to the ChatGPT Vision API, and the API returns natural-language feedback about your emotional state.
+Finally, the frontend displays the results instantly.

 ## Privacy
 Frames are not saved or stored.
-Images are only used for the immediate API call.
-You stay fully in control of your webcam.
+Images are only used for the immediate API call, and you stay fully in control of your webcam.